 Here’s an online calculator to determine your longevity.

-Generally speaking the younger you’re, the less expensive life insurance is for you but that shouldn’t deter you from shopping around for the best policy at the best price that covers all of your life insurance needs.
+Generally speaking the lower your age, the less expensive life insurance is for you but that shouldn’t deter you from shopping around for the best policy at the best price that covers all of your life insurance needs.
 Follow this link to easily compare over 50 companies for free.

 Unfortunately, younger individuals are less likely to think about life insurance as, statistically speaking, they have longer to live.
 However, securing life insurance when you’re young and healthy could be the best decision you could make.
 If you wait until you have a young family to protect, your debts are likely to be the highest.